-Consider one of our Sicily itineraries that include both Palermo and Syracuse, including the Best of Sicily 7-Day Tour, the 15-day option—perhaps combine two of our trip plans, pairing Sicily's West Coast in 7 Days with Southeast Sicily in 7 Days.
+Consider one of our Sicily itineraries that include both Palermo and Syracuse, including this seven-day Sicily Highlights tour, the 15-day option—perhaps combine two of our trip plans, pairing Sicily's West Coast in 7 Days with Southeast Sicily in 7 Days.

 By Rental Car

 Duration: 3 hours